 The OCSL Board has approved and unanimously recommended that OCSL's stockholders vote in favor of Proposal 2 and the application of the reduced asset coverage requirements in Section 61(a)(2) of the 1940 Act to OCSL, which would permit OCSL to incur double the maximum amount of leverage that it is currently permitted to incur.
+The OCSL Board's consideration of Proposal 2 was unrelated to Proposal 1.
+The OCSL Board previously approved the application of the reduced asset coverage requirements at its February 2019 meeting and later determined to seek stockholder approval.
 In reaching its decision to recommend Proposal 2, the OCSL Board, including all of the Independent Directors, considered, among other things, the following factors related to Proposal 2:

-• the additional flexibility to manage OCSL's capital to take advantage of attractive investment opportunities and flexibility to delay potential equity capital raises until times when the trading price of OCSL's common stock exceeds net asset value per share;

-- OCSL's investment strategy and focus on first and second lien senior secured loans; - the ability to broaden OCSL's portfolio; - the potential impact (both positive and negative) on net investment income, return to stockholders and net asset value; - the additional flexibility to make distributions required to maintain OCSL's tax status as a regulated investment company without violating the 1940 Act; and - the impact on fees payable by OCSL to the Adviser.
+- the additional flexibility to manage OCSL's capital to take advantage of attractive investment opportunities and flexibility to delay potential equity capital raises until times when the trading price of OCSL's common stock exceeds net asset value per share; - OCSL's investment strategy and focus on first and second lien senior secured loans; - the ability to broaden OCSL's portfolio; - the potential impact (both positive and negative) on net investment income, return to stockholders and net asset value; - the additional flexibility to make distributions required to maintain OCSL's tax status as a regulated investment company without violating the 1940 Act; and - the impact on fees payable by OCSL to the Adviser.